ydb-platform/ydb-go-sdk/SQL.md

 ## Query modes (DDL, DML, DQL, etc.) <a name="query-modes"></a>
 The `YDB` server API is currently requires to select a specific method by specific request type.
 For example, `DDL` must be called with `table.session.ExecuteSchemeQuery`, `DML` must be called with `table.session.Execute`, `DQL` may be called with `table.session.Execute` or `table.session.StreamExecuteScanQuery` etc. `YDB` have a `scripting` service also, which provides different query types with single method, but not supports transactions.

-Thats why needs to select query mode on client side currently.
+That's why needs to select query mode on client side currently.

 `YDB` team have a roadmap goal to implements a single method for executing different query types.